Four-player chess

 Four-player chess (also known as four-handed chess) is a family of chess variants played with four people.
 The game features a special board typically made of a standard 8×8 square, with 3 rows of 8 cells each extending from each side, and requires two sets of differently colored pieces.
 The rules are similar to, but not the same as, regular chess.
 There are a variety of different rule variations; most variations, however, share a somewhat similar board and piece setup.

 Variations of four-handed chess have been around for centuries.
 The modern game has been around for over 200 years, popping up in different places in Europe.
 Historically, the Four-Handed Chess Club, which was founded by George Hope Lloyd-Verney in 1884 in London, is the most well regarded iteration.
 Currently, it can be played online, or bought commercially to be played in person.

 Gameplay can be in teams, typically with the two partners across from each other.
 It can also be free-for-all, with each of the players trying to gain a decisive advantage, with no set alliances.
-Free-for-all can be played for points, or till the first checkmate.
-Table-talk, such as move suggestions, is not allowed under the FFA rules; players must decide for themselves who, when, or how to attack.
+Free-for-all can be played for points, to be the last one standing or till the first checkmate.
+Table-talk, such as move suggestions, is not allowed under the FFA (Free for all) rules; players must decide for themselves who, when, or how to attack.